emiledelmas/Website_Docx_Generator/README.md

 ## How modify it

-It's a specific app so you need to understand how the website works for using it to your own usage !
+It's a specific app so you need to understand how the website works for using it for your own usage !

 ### Template and form